-American football dates back to the mid 19th century when colleges began playing games using modified rules from soccer and rugby.
+American football dates back to the late -19th century when colleges began playing games using modified rules from soccer and rugby.
 As football grew in popularity, many companies sponsored professional teams.
+This laid the foundation for the American Professional Football Association (APFA), which was started in 1920 as the direct forerunner of the National Football League (NFL).

-For the 1922 season, the APFA changed its name to the NFL and the other teams on this list joined in subsequent years.
+For the 1922 season, the APFA changed its name to the NFL, and the other teams on this list joined in subsequent years.
 All of these teams played an important part in establishing the rules and customs of today’s NFL.

 For this list, we chose to arrange the teams by the date that they entered the NFL and not when they were originally formed.